carpentries-incubator/twitter-with-twarc/_episodes/06-search-stream.md

 account @ucsblibrary.

 Note that capitalization for the account name does not affect the search.
-Also, including the "@" symbol in front of the account name is not necessary, the search explicitly spells out the "to:" instead.
+Also, including the "@" symbol in front of the account name does not work, the search explicitly spells out the "to:" instead.

 `to:` will match any tweet that is a reply to a partricular user.
 This can be the username or the numeric user ID.
 You can only pass a single username/ID per `to:` command.

 ~~~
 !twarc2 search "(to:realgrumpycat)"